AbdullahNavaid/Chess-AI-Based-Integration/README.md

 3. **User-Friendly Interface**
    - Intuitive drag-and-drop controls for moving pieces.
    - Clear visual feedback for piece selection and move legality.
+4. **AI for single-player mode**
+   - Opponent controlled by AI functionality added.

 ## How to Play
 1. Start the game by running the script.